zoidyzoidzoid/docker-compose-kafka/kubernetes/README.md

 ## Future Work

 - Kafka brokers and Zookeeper servers that support dynamic scaling
+- Dynamic but cross-instance persistent broker IDs for Kafka
 - Change to properly tagged latest Zookeeper and Kafka images